dPacc/Machine-Learning/Regression/README.md

 The job is to predict if the new hire was bluffing/telling the truth about his last drawn salary.

-We are going to predict above bluff/truth using :
+We are going to predict above bluff/truth using: -

 Polynomial-Regression.

 SVR.

 Decision-Tree-Regression.

 Random-Forest-Regression.

 ```